google/oss-fuzz/docs/advanced-topics/code_coverage.md

 Clang source-based code coverage.
 This page walks you through the basic steps.
 For more details, see [Clang's documentation].

-Code coverage report generation for other languages is not supported yet.
+Code coverage reports generation for other languages is not supported yet.

 - TOC
 {:toc}